North Hills Community Outreach might be able to help qualifying families with utilities through various programs.

-The Low Income Heating Energy Assistance Program (LIHEAP) is a state program designed to help low-income families with their heating costs during the winter.
+The Low Income Heating Energy Assistance Program (LIHEAP) is a state program that helps low-income families with their heating costs during the winter.
 Usually open from November through March, LIHEAP is a grant that is paid directly to the utilities on behalf of the families that apply.
-The eligibility for each season as well as grant size is determined at the start of the season.
+The eligibility for each season, as well as grant size, is determined at the start of the season.
 The maximum income eligibility level is usually 150 percent of federal income guidelines.
 The application process can be completed at NHCO’s three main offices or online at via mail application.
 The approval process takes a minimum of 45 days.

 The Dollar Energy fund is a privately run hardship fund to assist low-income families with utility bills.
 Through a partnership with local gas and electric companies, the Dollar Energy fund offers grants to help families restore service or prevent termination.
 NHCO is authorized to help you apply.
 You may apply for both gas and electric grants, if qualified.

 The qualifications of this program are:

 - Gross monthly income in household is at or below the federal income guidelines